ch0rl/blog.chorl.dev/_posts/2025-10-14-digital-knowledge-a-transhumanist-approach.md

 3. Are these questions in opposition?

 ## Thoughts
+My main thought here stems from a discussion that I have had with a friend of mine.
+This friend, insofar as I understand it, views their devices -- phone, computer, etc. -- as an extension of their _self_.

+Taking this, I would propose that the devices could constitute a _sense_ in Aristotle's context and, therefore, aid in perception and knowledge.
+I would, therefore, say that the answer to the first question is yes.
+As for the second, I would argue it is not necessary to answer; in that mind, the third answer is no.

+I would propose that, regardless of whether we consider knowledge inherently human, digital means can aid in knowledge production through forming a sort of sense.
+Viewing devices as an extension of one's self allows for the application of _sense perception_ theory, as well as other knowledge philosophies.

 ## Notes
 [^no-access]: At the time I write this, I do not have access to my Uni account, so I cannot access reference material.